You should know…

 Whatever that means?

 I didn’t know this about myself until the last few years.
-When you’ve lived a few different places, then return there years later and realize that most people have done a fantastic job of making their lives into emotional and financial prisons, you naturally contrast their lives and decisions with your own.
+When you’ve lived a few different places, then return there years later and realize that most (not all) people have done a fantastic job of making their lives into emotional and financial prisons, you naturally contrast their lives and decisions with your own.
 When other people reflect your decisions and your life back at you, it gives you a real sense of what you must look like from the outside.
 To put it mildly, I’ve been told that other people want my life.
-I used to find that strange until enough people indicated it that I was eased into a life of introspection from an unintentional external viewpoint.
 Wouldn’t you know it, I’ve done a lot of bucket-list-style stuff, my day-to-day life gets constant moans of “must be nice” from outsiders, and I have had the pleasure of being surrounded by very smart people for the last decade.
 If I were looking at my own life from another person’s perspective, I’d give a slow clap, a head nod, and ask for some inspiration…because external me wouldn’t have known what real me struggled through to make it just such.
 More on that in coming blogs and videos.

-*Side note – Here’s how I am probably different than most of the gurus in this realm: Making millions has never been a priority.
-Neither has seeing as much of the world as possible.
+*Side note – Making millions has never been a priority.
+Neither has “seeing” as much of the world as possible.
 Neither has getting up at 5 to “embrace the grind” until midnight.
 Ever wondered how it plays out in the real world?
 Talk to your average 50 year old long-haul pilot, Fortune 500 C Level exec, or millionaire actor.
 There’s a great chance that their list of regrets includes horrible relationships with their family, health problems, and financial distress.
 This flies in the face of what I want, which is lifestyle quality, not experience quantity.
 I don’t want it all.
 I just want the right amount of the right things.
 You want to see the world?
 Go ahead, but when you get home, your world is waiting.
 I am hedging my bets by making my own world as amazing as possible.
 In my world, travel is a bonus which is used primarily as a zoom-out, not a way to distract myself from the fact that my “real” life otherwise lacks substance.
 My “real” life is amazing, the fact that I can choose to work anywhere, if I so choose, is just gravy.
 I digress…

 Human Health and Movement.

 I remember still the first time I went to a gym and witnessed people doing things that were, to little old me, super-human.
 At 13, it was incomprehensible that the locals in my home town could train to be able to lift heavy things, do the splits, do a backflip, dance the tango, jump off of buildings, or hold their breath for minutes on end.
-I thought it was meant for the movies.
+I thought it was meant for the movies…other people in other places.

 Fast forward to now, two decades later, and the infatuation has only grown.
 A short list of the things which have taken an inordinate amount of my time have been breakdancing, ice hockey, snowboarding, every other board sport, bodybuilding, Olympic Weightlifting, kettlebell training, long-distance hiking, and…underwater basket-weaving (for a friend).
 My interests are quite vast.
 In fact, my kryptonite is reduction-based decision making.
 Whattaya mean, I can’t do all of those things right now and forever more?